-Labor and Industries Rates for 2024 ReleasedThe Department of Labor and Industries (L&I) has published its proposed 2024 industrial insurance rates for the Horse Industry Account.
-Rates are determined by data from the previous five years, July 1, 2017, through June 30, 2022, of exposure and claim experience.
+Racing Steward / Part-Time / Seasonal For more information, please contact the Olympia Office at (360)459-6462.
+All applications are due by January 29, 2025.
+Labor and Industries Rates for 2025 ReleasedThe Department of Labor and Industries (L&I) has published its 2025 industrial insurance rates for the Horse Industry Account.
+Rates are determined by data from the previous five years, July 1, 2018, through June 30, 2023, of exposure and claim experience.
 Rates will increase for Risk Classes 6625, 6626, and 6627.
-Grooms and assistant trainers are up $6.75 per month, exercise, and pony riders at the track, 10 cents per day per horse, and exercise and pony riders at the farms $1.09 per day.
+Grooms and assistant trainers are up $11.69 per month, exercise, and pony riders at the track, 19 cents per day per horse, and exercise and pony riders at the farms $1.00 per day.

 The Washington Thoroughbred Breeders and Owners Association has created a video showing the diversity and economic impact it has on those participating in horse racing, from the breeders to the employees that care for the horses on a day-to-day basis.
 Click here to see the video or it can be viewed below.